xyproto/permissions2/README.md

 Features and limitations
 ------------------------

 * Uses secure cookies and stores user information in a Redis database.
 * Suitable for running a local Redis server, registering/confirming users and managing public/user/admin pages.
 * Also supports connecting to remote Redis servers.
 * Does not support SQL databases.
 For MariaDB/MySQL support, look into [permissionsql](https://github.com/xyproto/permissionsql).
-* For Bolt database support, look into [permissionbolt](https://github.com/xyproto/permissionbolt).
+* For Bolt database support (no database host needed, uses a file), look into [permissionbolt](https://github.com/xyproto/permissionbolt).
 * Supports registration and confirmation via generated confirmation codes.
 * Tries to keep things simple.
 * Only supports *public*, *user* and *admin* permissions out of the box, but offers functionality for implementing more fine grained permissions, if so desired.
 * The default permissions can be cleared with the `Clear()` function.
 * Supports [Negroni](https://github.com/codegangsta/negroni), [Martini](https://github.com/go-martini/martini), [Gin](https://github.com/gin-gonic/gin), [Macaron](https://github.com/Unknwon/macaron) and [Echo](https://github.com/labstack/echo).
-* Should also work with other frameworks, since the standard http.HandlerFunc is used everywhere.
+* Should also work with other frameworks, since the standard `http.HandlerFunc` is used everywhere.

 Example for [Negroni](https://github.com/codegangsta/negroni)
 --------------------